Past Life Story with a Spirit Being, Raising of the Dead & Karma: Walk-In Incarnation Case of Sobha Ram | Jasbir Jat

 Further, members of both families testified that they had no knowledge of each other prior to Jasbir’s apparent death and transformation.

-Stevenson noted that Jasbir’s family was not at all happy regarding his sudden Brahmin behavior and they initially disbelieved his statements regarding another life.
+Stevenson noted that Jasbir’s family was not at all happy about his sudden Brahmin behavior and they initially disbelieved his statements regarding another life.
 They scolded him and tried to suppress information about his transformation to fellow villagers.

 Later on, Jasbir’s family had concerns that he would leave them for the Tyagi family and even forbade him from meeting Sobha’s widow, apparently for fear that they would lose him to her.